CodePushGo/website/src/content/blog/en/how-I-manage-semantic-release-with-CapGo-CapacitorUpdater.md

 ## 7. Conclusion

-In conclusion, I am very happy to have been able to integrate CapGo CapacitorUpdater into my standard semantic release pipeline, rapidly within the delay of the 14-day trial period, and the result is the following :
+In conclusion, I am very happy to have been able to integrate CapGo React NativeUpdater into my standard semantic release pipeline, rapidly within the delay of the 14-day trial period, and the result is the following :
 - bundle version numbers are generated automatically by semantic release and compatible with the CapGo servers
 - semantic release automatically deploys CapGo application bundles, also making use of CapGo channels
 - this fits in nicely with XCode Cloud builds of application binaries